 Reactions to the first Food Day were mixed.
 Not because of the importance of the goals it supports but mostly because a movement of this nature needs more than just a day to achieve meaningful change.
 More information and reactions to Food Day below:

 Registered Dietitian's Food Day Pledge Takes Aim at What's Wrong with Most Advice.
-Ten things this dietitian and cultural anthropologist pledged she w... on Food Day or any other day of the year, because she believes they are contrary to health promotion and a sense of fairness to all of the people in America who need to hear messages about good nutrition.
+Ten things this dietitian and cultural anthropologist pledged she would not do on Food Day or any other day of the year, because she believes they are contrary to health promotion and a sense of fairness to all of the people in America who need to hear messages about good nutrition.

 For National #FoodDay, Food & Wine magazine offered 10 recipes like Chicken Soup with Rosemary Matzo Balls and Bacon Quinoa with Almonds and Herbs from sustainable food visionaries like Michel Nischan.
 See Recipes